Tuntufye4/Smart-Fish-Pond-Management-System/README.md

 In the video link text file there is a google drive link where you can view the demonstration video for the project.
 I developed this system as my final project for my Bachelors degree at the University of Livingstonia.
 At first, I implemented it using a wired network and an API based on COM ports called PLX-DAQ.
 Recently, I have upgraded it, and it sends data to web server panel via a wireless network using ESP8266 wifi module.

+## Software

+The Embedded program in Arduino is written in C++ and program that takes data to the database and dashboard is written in PHP.

 ## Hardware components